Prohibited sectors

 Within the permitted limit of 49 percent, the FII component cannot exceed 23 percent and the FDI component cannot exceed 26 percent.
 FDI in such companies is only permitted under the government/approval route.
 Furthermore, FII investment is permitted only through purchase from the secondary market.

 Foreign investment in CICs is permitted subject to compliance with the Credit Information Companies (Regulation) Act, 2005, and regulatory clearance from the RBI.
-The aggregate foreign investment in such companies is permitted only up to 49 percent of the paid up the capital (including both FDI FII limits).
-Investment by SEBI registered FIIs is permitted up to 24 percent (within the overall 49 percent permitted limit) only in CICs listed on the stock exchanges.
+The aggregate foreign investment in such companies is permitted only up to 49 percent of the paid-up capital (including both FDI and FII limits).
+Investment by SEBI-registered FIIs is permitted up to 24 percent (within the overall 49 percent permitted limit) only in CICs listed on the stock exchanges.
 However, no FII can individually hold, directly or indirectly, more than 10 percent of the equity of the CIC.

 A composite ceiling of 49 percent for foreign investment in commodity exchange is only permitted under the government/approval route, whereas FII purchases are restricted to purchases made via secondary markets.
 Foreign investment in commodity exchanges is subject to compliance with the requirement that no non-resident investor/entity,